Glossary

 • Security: Protecting sensitive raw data requires robust data security and data privacy measures.

-• Data Swamp Risk: Without proper management and metadata, a Data Lake can become disorganized and difficult to use effectively (a "data swamp").
+• Data Swamp Risk: Without proper management, metadata, and cataloging, a Data Lake can become disorganized and difficult to use effectively, turning into a "data swamp," a concept explained by leading data management companies.

 • Complexity: Requires specialized skills for management and analysis.
-Effective MLOps practices are crucial.
+Effective MLOps practices are crucial for managing the lifecycle from data ingestion to model deployment.